 Leave Dar es Salaam this morning and and head south, passing through the Mikumi National Park where it is possible to view a range of wildlife from the roadside, totally impervious to the passing traffic.
 Travelling on towards Iringa where the night will be spent in a beautiful rustic campsite famous for its Amarula Hot Chocolates and its steamy showers!

 Take in the beauty of the Tukuyu tea and banana plantations whilst heading towards Malawi, entering the "Warm Heart of Africa’ through the border post at Songwe.
 Malawi is a landlocked country with 20% of its total area made up of beautiful Lake Malawi.
-The length of the western side of the lake will be travelled stopping off at various bays and inlets over the next five days.
+The length of the western side of the lake will be travelled stopping off at various bays and inlets over the next three days.
 Spend the days learning the game of bao from the locals, scouring the markets for a bargain or simply relaxing on the pristine white beaches.
 Malawi’s temperate climate allows for swimming in the clear blue fresh water lake all year round.
 Explore the beautiful shore where local fishermen will be seen sorting their catch.
 Traditional fishing techniques are still practiced and to appreciate their boating skills, try paddling a dug-out canoe!
+At night it is possible to see the 'fairy' lights of the fishermen out on the lake.
 The various beachside campsites along Lake Malawi’s shores offer many optional excursions including a variety of water sports, horse back rides and a visit to the local village and school.

-An early morning start sees the group head south to Livingstone.
-Victoria Falls or Mosi-oa-Tunya (the Smoke that Thunders) is one of the Seven Natural Wonders of the World and it’s not difficult to see why.
+To-day the tour will head further south, through the southern Zambian towns which mainly support local agriculture and farming, on the way to Livingstone.
+The Victoria Falls or Mosi-oa-Tunya (the Smoke that Thunders) is one of the Seven Natural Wonders of the World and it’s not difficult to see why.
 At 1700 m wide and around 100 m high, this is the world's largest sheet of falling water and a memorable sight on any African Safari!
 The Falls can be viewed from the Mosi-oa-Tunya National Park, Zambia - a fantastic photo opportunity.
 Tonight there is the OPTION of enjoying a sunset dinner cruise on the mighty Zambezi.

-DAY 34: Livingstone to Victoria Falls (Zimbabwe) (B)
+DAY 34: Chobe National Park to Victoria Falls (Zimbabwe) (Brunch)

 DAYS 35 - 36: Victoria Falls (B on both days)